 We continue to share many classes with Stevenson High School's PREP program, Engineerin for Kids - Lake County and District 214’s Community Education Travel Program, which offers a great selection of all-inclusive travel opportunities.
 Our online partnerships with Ed@Go, UGotClass and CCI, make over 600 online courses and certificate programs available to you in many different content areas.

-As always, your input is welcome so that the D128 Community Education Program will continue to meet the needs of our community.
-Our program is always looking for new topics and instructors to share their expertise.
+Your input is always welcome so that the D128 Community Education Program will continue to offer the best learning opportunities in the area.
+We are always looking for new topics and instructors to share their expertise.
 Please contact our office if you have ideas you would like to suggest, or have an interested in teaching in our program.
 Take a minute to check out the classes that we are offering this semester.
 Try a class, and let us know what you think.

 Diane Phillips, MBA, MA, CSBO